kohlhofer/Crossings/chapters/chapter-01.md

 He remains on the dock, listening to the water, watching the mist thin and rise.
 Soon the sun will break through, and the day will begin in earnest.
 The town will wake, children will run to the river, women will hang laundry, men will gather on porches.

 He stands, brushes dirt from his knees, and checks the line once more.
 Still nothing.
 The hook dangles in the current.
 He does not reel it in.
-The river will decide.

-Behind him, the chickens have finished their crumbs and returned to their scratching.
-The red hen still favors her left leg, but she moves with the others.
-The rooster watches from his perch on the fence post, chest puffed, though the sun has not yet crowned him king of anything.
+Behind him, the chickens scratch in the dirt.
+The red hen moves with the others, favoring her leg.
+The rooster watches from the fence post.

-The mist begins to lift, revealing the far shore, the broken factory, the empty places where people once worked and lived and hoped.
-The figure is gone now, dissolved into shadow and morning.
+The mist thins.
+The far shore emerges—broken factory, empty windows, metal against sky.
+Eli is gone, only shadow remains.

 He turns from the river, walks the worn path back to the shack.
-The day stretches ahead, long and familiar.
-There will be work to do—nets to mend, wood to gather, small repairs that keep the world from falling apart.
-There will be the store to visit, if the coins stretch far enough.
-There will be the evening, and the line to check again, and the same brown water carrying the same mysterious cargo downstream.
+The day stretches ahead.
+Nets need mending, wood waits to be gathered.
+The store might have what he needs, if the coins are enough.
+Evening will come, and the line will need checking, and the brown water will carry what it carries.

-The train whistle sounds again, distant and mournful.
-He listens until it fades, then steps inside the shack and closes the door.
+The train whistle sounds again, distant and fading.
+He listens until it's gone, then steps inside and closes the door.
 The latch clicks.
-The day begins.

-Through the window, the river runs on, steady and eternal.
+Through the window, the river moves past.